-5.2.1 Generating a Docker Image
+5.2.1 Generating a Docker Image from an Appliance

 Note: You cannot generate a Docker image from a Windows template or a Windows scan.

 Note: If you generate a Docker image from an appliance that does not have an install profile set as automatic, then you will not be able to launch the Docker image.